Everything you need to know about Carabao Cup draw as Sunderland enter quarter final

 When is the draw for the Carabao Cup quarter final?
-Who could Sunderland face?
-How can I watch it?
+Who could Sunderland face and how can I watch it?

 Sunderland are in the quarter finals of the Carabao Cup.